2020s in fashion: Balletcore fashion and boho-chic fashion

 Ballerina-inspired fashion in the mid-2020s had a significant impact on the fashion industry, influencing both high fashion runways and mainstream street fashion.
-This trend drew inspiration from the graceful and elegant aesthetic of ballet dancers, incorporating elements such as soft tulle fabrics, delicate lace, wraparound silhouettes, ballerina skirts, and ballet flats especially shoestring bow ballet flats and ankle strap ballet flats into clothing designs.
-The trend also emphasized a more feminine and romantic style, with pastel colors, and flowy skirts.
-The skirts were often high-waisted (up to and over the belly button).
-Pleated skirts that went down to two to four inches above the knee were paired with bike shorts, leggings, footless leggings or opaque tights underneath them.
-Capped sleeved bodysuits worn as tops and off-the-shoulder tops were becoming popular choices for fashion enthusiasts in Singapore, the UK and America.
+This trend drew inspiration from the graceful and elegant aesthetic of ballet dancers, incorporating elements such as soft tulle fabrics, delicate lace, wraparound silhouettes, ballerina skirts, and ballet flats especially shoestring bow ballet flats and ankle strap ballet flats, into clothing designs.
+The trend also emphasized a more feminine and romantic style, with pastel colors and high-waisted, flowy skirts.
+Pleated skirts that went down to two to four inches above the knee were paired with bike shorts, leggings, footless leggings, or opaque tights underneath them.
+Capped sleeved bodysuits worn as tops and off-the-shoulder tops were becoming popular choices for fashion enthusiasts in Singapore, the UK, and the US.

 The influence of ballerina fashion extended beyond clothing, inspiring hairstyles such as soft buns and loose waves, as well as delicate accessories like ribbon chokers and ballet slipper-inspired shoes.
 Ballerina-inspired fashion brought a sense of whimsy and ethereal beauty to the fashion world during this period and also increased the popularity of ballet-inspired workout wear, with brands creating collections that combined functionality with a balletic aesthetic.

 African fashion

-By 2025, Nigerian, Ghanaian and South African haute couture brands like Maxhosa had gained a following on global catwalks including London, Paris, Milan, and New York.
+By 2025, Nigerian, Ghanaian, and South African haute couture brands like Maxhosa had gained a following on global catwalks including London, Paris, Milan, and New York.
 Modern African clothing featured prominent stripes and diamond motifs and was often made in bright colors like cyan, yellow, purple, red, orange, and pink with black or white contrasts.
-Satin blouses, kaftans repurposed as dresses, miniskirts made from repurposed shopping bags, maxi dresses, sandals with decorative beadwork, fish leather handbags, rain boots and brown or red leather jackets were popular.
-Many black American and Afro-Caribbean women and girls were eager to rediscover their African heritage and imported traditional clothing from Africa, including authentic Nigerian prom dresses.
+Satin blouses, kaftans repurposed as dresses, miniskirts made from repurposed shopping bags, maxi dresses, sandals with decorative beadwork, fish leather handbags, rain boots, and brown or red leather jackets were popular.
+Many Black American and Afro-Caribbean women and girls were eager to rediscover their African heritage and imported traditional clothing from Africa, including authentic Nigerian prom dresses.

+Neo-Medieval fashion

+In the winter of 2025, neo-medieval, gothic and folk costume inspired outfits emerged in the US and parts of central Europe as part of a backlash against the increasingly techno-feudal direction taken by modern society.
+Sometimes known as bardcore or castle-core, this trend combined feminism with hedonistic luxury fabrics like velvet, lace, jacquard, silk, leather, fur, and brocade.
+Popular items included ankle-length skirts, long shift dresses, corsets, fur lined cloaks, studded leather jackets, tattoos inspired by illuminated manuscripts, decorative wooden and glass beads, heraldry motifs, belts with oversized buckles, pointed boots sometimes decorated with metal toe and heel plates resembling a knight's sabatons, and chain mail jewelry as worn by Chappell Roan.